taylorconor/threeboard/README.md

 <!-- TODO: update this image to an animation when it's ready. -->
 <img src="documentation/images/top.png" align="right"/>

 threeboard is a fully-functional mechanical USB keyboard with only three keys!
-It's not a macro pad; it can do just as much as the keyboard you currently have on your desk.
+However it can do just as much as the keyboard you currently have on your desk.
 It's also programmable and supports multiple layers.
 It's built completely from scratch, no Arduino involved.

 Unlike a traditional keyboard, characters don't show up on the screen after each keypress, because there aren't enough keys.
 Instead, combinations of the three keys are used to specify key and modifier codes on two built-in 8-bit LED binary indicators.
 This can then be sent to the host computer as USB keycodes.
 The multiple layers allow programming and storing macros into the threeboards storage for later retrieval.
+All functionality is documented in the [threeboard user manual](documentation/threeboard/threeboard_user_manual.md).

 ## Why?